monadicus/mentat/README.md

 # System Requirements

 `Mentat` itself is lightweight and easy to integrate anywhere.
-However, please refer to each Blockchain implementation using `Mentant` to see more requirements.
+However, please refer to each Blockchain implementation using `Mentat` to see more requirements.

 # Usage